If you have any questions, they may be answered here, if not please contact us!

 Source: Carnes et al. (2009) “Adverse events in Manual Therapy”; Mint Practice Ltd leaflet 2015

 I’ve seen scary videos online of practitioners clicking people’s neck, it looks uncomfortable, should I be worried?

 If you’re coming to my practice then rest assured, you have nothing to worry about.

 Although I am trained to and do perform spinal manipulations, I will only ever include them in part of your treatment plan if it is therapeutically appropriate and you are happy for me to do so.

 Before I do anything, we will discuss the risks and benefits at length and you have the option to accept or decline.
 There is no pressure!
 In some instances gentle mobilisation of the joint is in fact more appropriate and more effective than spinal manipulation.

 Can I claim for my osteopathic treatments on my private health insurance?

-Sometimes.
-I advise that you speak to your insurance provider first to find out their policy and then check with us too.
-Some insurance providers require you to pay us directly and then claim back from them, other providers ask us to claim direct from them.
+If you have private health insurance, I advise that you speak to your insurance provider first to find out their policy.
+Some insurance providers will allow you to pay me directly and then claim back from them.